Katie Featherstone has tied up hair and is wearing a patterned grey jacket and beige top.

 Professor of Sociology and Medicine, and Director of the Geller Institute of Ageing and Memory

-Katie’s research programme responds to a pressing contemporary NHS challenge: the need to improve the quality and humanity of care that people living with dementia receive during an acute hospital admission.
+Katie’s programme of detailed ethnographic research, funded by the National Institute for Health & Care Research (NIHR), examines institutional cultures of care, to address a pressing NHS challenge: the need to improve the quality and humanity of care people living with dementia receive in hospital.

 • Qualifications